Free Tool

 DMARC reports reveal who is sending email as you, helping you identify both legitimate services you forgot about and unauthorized senders.

-Enable BIMI for Brand Logos
+Enable BIMI for brand logos

 To display your logo next to emails in supporting clients like Gmail, you need DMARC enforcement.
 BIMI requires p=quarantine or p=reject.

-Common DMARC Mistakes to Avoid
+Common DMARC mistakes to avoid

 When implementing DMARC, avoid these common pitfalls that can impact your email deliverability or leave you unprotected: